ryanemmans/ryanemmans/README.md

 - 📚  I’m currently reading "UI is Communication" by Everett N. McKay and "Eloquent JavaScript" by Marijn Haverbeke.

-- ⚡ In the near future, I plan to teach myself Figma, Next.js, TypeScript, Flutter, Dart, and advanced CSS.
+- ⚡ In the near future, I plan to teach myself Figma, Next.js, TypeScript, Flutter, Dart, and advanced CSS among many others.

 ## SKILLS: